Mi Shebeirach: For the congregation

-Both Ashkenazi and Sephardi Jews traditionally recite the prayer on Shabbat immediately after the haftara during the Torah service; Sephardim also recite it on Yom Kippur.
+Both Ashkenazi and Sephardic Jews traditionally recite the prayer on Shabbat immediately after the haftara during the Torah service; Sephardic Jews also recite it on Yom Kippur, although there are textual variants between the Ashkenazic and Sephardic version.
 The Mi Shebeirach is often recited in the vernacular language of a congregation rather than in Hebrew.
 In Jewish Worship (1971), Abraham Ezra Millgram says that this is because of the prayer's "direct appeal to the worshipers and the ethical responsibilities it spells out for the people".
+Traditionally the Mi Shebeirach for the congregation is set to a melody using a heptatonic scale that is in turn called the misheberak scale.

 Specialized versions

 The Mi Shebeirach also came to serve as a template for prayers for specific blessings, and for a time was sometimes prefixed with "Yehi ratzon" ('May it be your will').
 Gregg Drinkwater in American Jewish History identifies a five-part structure to such prayers: 1) "Mi shebeirach" and an invocation of the patriarchs; 2) the name of the person to bless; 3) the reason they should be blessed; 4) what is requested for the person; and 5) the community's response.
 William Cutter writes in Sh'ma: